 Customers in focus groups don’t see your brief.
 They don’t know the brand like you do.
 But what you can get is their immediate and natural reaction to what you’re trying to do.

-It’s more real than what you can come up with sat at your desk or in a meeting.
-It’s as close to the real life reaction as you can get.
+It’s more real than what you can come up with sitting at your desk or in a meeting.
+It’s as close to the real-life reaction as you can get.
 So, make these insights count.
 They’re what really matters in terms of how focus groups work.